danybeltran/nextjs-typescript-and-mongodb/README.md

-### Next.js with TypeScript, MongoDB, HttpReact, TailwindCSS and DaisyUI
+### A Next.js template

-A Next.js app with a serverless backend using MongoDB.
-A template that can be used to quickly bootstrap new Next.js project.
-It also has Tailwind configured with Postcss and DaisyUI
+A Next.js app that uses Shadcn, Prisma ORM, MongoDB and Next auth

 Clone/(Download as zip) this repo, then: